YoinkBird/cyclesafe/report/outline.md

 -->

 ## Modeling
+@STUB: describe the 'model.py' in its current implementation
 quicknote: use python data mining libraries to generate the model start with simple DecisionTree, move to more efficient models later

 ## Evaluation
 ABOUT: Prediction, cv, etc
+@STUB: describe the x-val functions in model.py

 ## Deployment
 ABOUT: the application of the 'analytics solution' aka Application
+@STUB: currently this is the mapgen.py
+@STUB: introduce the final concept, but leave details to the defined work-packages to define how the overall solution will work together.
 ### Technology
+@STUB: brief overview of the stack used, WPs describe the rest
 quicknote: browser-based application using python, html, javascript

 ### Project Preparation Gantt Chart